 Pros of Buying Used Buick Parts at a Junk Yard

-Used parts cost significantly less then new parts.
+Used parts cost significantly less than new parts.
 You can save 60% to 75% off the cost of buying parts new.
 Common prices you can find are engines for under $500, doors for $40, batteries for $15, and alternators for $20.
 Prices vary by yard.
 Since prices are low, you can also buy some extra parts and sell them online yourself to make a few extra bucks.

 Another great thing about used Buick parts is you can get OEM parts that were installed and assembled in the old Detroit factory.
 You won’t get that kind of quality or originality with after market pieces.
-Sometimes even seeing how a factory installed part is attached is also helpful when doing a replacement on an older vehicle model.
+Sometimes even seeing how a factory-installed part is attached is also helpful when doing a replacement on an older vehicle model.

 Not all yards do this, but some offer a warranty on parts.
 You can pay a few extra dollars and get a warranty.
-This usually comes with a 30 day part exchange or junkyard credit.
+This usually comes with a 30-day part exchange or junkyard credit.
 This is good to purchase if you are buying something that costs more or is mechanical like a used engine or transmission.

 Cons of Buying Used Buick Parts